codahale/veil/docs/design.md

 decryption making this infeasible.

 `A` is unable to forge valid signatures for existing ciphertexts, limiting them to passive attacks.
-`veil.mres` ciphertexts consist of ephemeral keys, encrypted headers, random padding, encrypted message blocks, and encrypted signature points.
+`veil.mres` ciphertexts consist of ephemeral keys, encrypted headers, encrypted message blocks, and encrypted signature points.
 Each component of the ciphertext is dependent on the previous inputs (including the headers, which use `Derive`-derived nonce to link the `veil.sres` ciphertexts to the `veil.mres` state).
 A passive attack on any of those would only be possible if either TurboSHAKE128 is not collision-resistant or AEGIS-128L is not PRF secure.

 #### Insider Confidentiality Of Messages